 LIHEAP Program Administration encompass the policies, procedures, structures, and systems necessary to effectively administer LIHEAP.
 This includes compliance with minimum federal requirements.

-Grantees are required to complete an annual Model plan to include eligibility requirements, benefit levels, and steps taken to carry out LIHEAP Assurances (sections 2605(c) and 2605(d)).
+Grant recipients are required to complete an annual Model plan to include eligibility requirements, benefit levels, and steps taken to carry out LIHEAP Assurances (sections 2605(c) and 2605(d)).

 The following resources related to LIHEAP Program Administration are included in the Virtual Library.
 Note: This list is not comprehensive.